Project T.O.U.C.H. – Together Our Unity Conquers Homelessness!

 We service the most vulnerable in our community through a variety of programs:

-· Transitional Housing Program: Through 28 apartments, a 4-plex and one home, we serve families, single mothers, single fathers, the elderly, Veterans, men and women averaging between 160-170 people daily including 40-50 children.
+· Transitional Housing Program: Through 28 apartments, a 4-plex and 2 homes, we serve families, single mothers, single fathers, the elderly, Veterans, men and women averaging up to 130 people daily including children.

-· Local Winter Emergency Shelter:(Runs Approx. 6 months) Starting December 1st – The winter shelter is open 7 nights a week serving dinner and breakfast, providing overnight shelter to meet the needs of hundreds of clients each winter.
+· Local Winter Emergency Shelter:(Runs Approx. 4 months) Starting December 1st – The winter shelter is open 7 nights a week serving a hot dinner and breakfast, providing overnight shelter to meet the needs of hundreds of clients each winter in Temecula and Murrieta.
 First come first serve.
 I.D. is required.
 No violent crimes or sex offenders accepted.
 Call our main office for details: 951-677-9661

 · Direct Emergency Assistance: For motel stays, food, gasoline, clothing, bus tickets and any other emergency needs.

-· Community Food Program: Utilizing our long standing business relationships along with building new partnerships, we provide a stream of food donations that not only feeds our clients in transitional housing but to also supports other local non-profit partners and churches who struggle to keep food on their shelves.
+· Community Food Program: Utilizing our long standing business relationships and building new partnerships, we provide a stream of food donations that not only feeds our clients in transitional housing but to also supports other local non-profit partners and churches who struggle to keep food on their shelves.

 · Resource Referral Center: Responding to hundreds of calls monthly providing appropriate resources to assist in any given situation.
 Project T.O.U.C.H partners with Social Services, Drug and Alcohol Rehab programs, Mental Health Service, Homeless Prevention Programs, etc.